trevordevore/levure/framework/helpers/undo_manager/README.md

 ...

 # Create the memento array used to reverse the undo action.
 Since the code is creating content the
-# memento array will use the `delete` type.
+# memento array will use the `create` type – you will undo a creation action.
 Store the minimum amount of information
 # that the `undoStoreMemento` callback will need to fill in the memento.
 # In this case the callback just needs the id of the content that was created.
 local tMementoA, tMementosA

-put "delete" into tMementoA["type"] put tContentIds into tMementoA["ids"]
+put "create" into tMementoA["type"] put tContentIds into tMementoA["ids"]

 put tMementoA into tMementosA[1]